bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 Before you begin, you need the following components available for your CI environment:

-* Bonita Studio Teamwork, Efficiency, or Performance edition: The automated process build feature is not available in the Community edition.
+* Bonita Studio Teamwork, Efficiency, Performance, or Entreprise edition: The automated process build feature is not available in the Community edition.
 * A window manager: You need a window manager to use the Bonita Studio process builder.
 * Java: You need Java 8 or above to be installed on the CI server and on your development computer.
 * Maven: This guide provides example Maven-based projects for executing automated tests of your processes.
 Maven 3 is required on the CI server and the test development computer.